Noise-induced synchronization in coupled quantum oscillators

-where $L$ is a Lindblad operator describing the system/bath interactions. \footnote{We note that our analysis was done within Mathematica (v14.x) by defining a series bosonic algebra rules to generate and simplify the rather cumbersome expressions for multi-component boson systems.
+where $L_i$ and $L'_i$ are Lindblad operators describing the local system/bath interactions associated with oscillator $i$.\footnote{We note that our analysis was done within Mathematica (v14.x) by defining a series bosonic algebra rules to generate and simplify the rather cumbersome expressions for multi-component boson systems.
 Included in this is a similar set of rules and transformations useful for multi-components spin systems.
-We include a link to a notebook with our derivations in the Data Availability section. }
+We include a link to a notebook with our derivations in the Data Availability section. } For these, we use

+for the local Lindblad terms where $\gamma$ give the thermalization rate and $\overline{n}_i$ is the thermal population.

 Following from our previous work, and assuming that the coupling to a common environment can be described by correlated Wiener processes, the correlation between the dissipative channels can be introduced by defining a correlation matrix, $\Xi$ which takes the form